2022 Serang train crash

 A train crash occurred on July 26, 2022 when a Kereta Api Indonesia (KAI) Lokal Merak train crashed into an odong-odong (a vehicle resembling a bus that carries people, most often children, for amusement purposes) at a level crossing in Serang, Banten, Indonesia on Tuesday morning, causing at least one odong-odong to be overturned.
 At least nine people were killed, including three children, and another 24 were wounded in the crash.

 This was also the first fatal crash involving a train colliding with an odong-odong in history.

 Collision

 A KAI Lokal Merak passenger train heading to Rangkasbitung collided with an odong-odong that was obstructing a level crossing from Walantaka to Kragilan at Silebu, Serang, Indonesia.
 It was reported that the odong-odong had more than 20 people aboard while intentionally obstructing the level crossing.
-Extensive damage was caused to the rear of the odong-odong.
+The collision caused extensive damage to the rear of the odong-odong.

 Nine people were killed, including three children, and 24 people were injured.